pittsburghmodular/NullVentana/README.md

   - **KEY LEVEL** — how much is keyed out: low cuts only the pure key colour, high cuts a wide range around it.
   - **KEY GAIN** — the edge of the key: low is soft and semi-transparent, high is a hard cut.
   - With a key on, the FEEDBACK slider sets how long the loop persists (at 100% and above the keyed areas never fade).
 CHROMA GREEN pairs with BACKGROUND → GREEN SCREEN; LUMA BLACK works with the ordinary dark palette backgrounds.
 Soft glows over a green screen spill a little green into the loop — raise KEY LEVEL to clean it up.
 The key needs canvas-filter support in the browser; without it the loop stays additive.
 The key choice and both sliders are saved in presets.

 ---

+## 9. DISPLAY FILTER

+Whole-picture film and video looks, applied to the finished frame after every effect in EFFECTS & MODULATION and just before OUTPUT GRADE — so dust, static, tape wobble and tint land on top of text, trails and the feedback loop the way a real film or tape transfer would.
+The panel sits in the same place in the chain: below EFFECTS & MODULATION, above OUTPUT GRADE.
+- **NONE**
+- **OLD PHOTO** — warm sepia tint, desaturation, slight softening, flicker, gate weave, dust specks, stains and a warm vignette.
+- **16MM FILM** — heavy grain, gate weave, dust, warm tint.
+No flicker.
+- **35MM FILM** — fine grain, gentle weave, less dust, near-neutral tint.
+No flicker.
+- **VHS TAPE** — static, row wobble, colour-channel offset, desaturation, flicker, heavier scan lines.
+- **CABLE TV** — block noise, softening, static, colour-channel offset, heavier scan lines.

+**FILTER LEVEL** sets the intensity of the selected filter and is modulatable.
+It now scales every part of the look — tint, desaturation, softening, wobble, colour offset, block noise, static, grain, dust and vignette — so a low level is a light touch of the filter rather than a full filter with less grain.

+The filter runs on the GPU at full output resolution, so it costs about the same at any FIDELITY setting; the noise, dust and static keep the pixel size of the working buffer, so they still read as film grain rather than screen noise.

+---